darktab/DreamEPG/README.md

 CJ

-- NEW (HEAD, v0.8):
+- NEW (HEAD, v0.8.1):

-* implement persistent settings
-* first feature complete version to head for v1.0
+* several robustness tests agains poor network conditions or wrong settings

 - TO DO (for v1.0):